matus42/Massage-Therapy/Testing.md

 10. **Integration of Rich Text Editor**: Summernote widget was not displaying in the admin for text fields.
     - **Resolution**: Added `django-summernote` to `INSTALLED_APPS` and configured its settings in `settings.py`, ensuring the rich text editor was available for applicable fields in the admin.

+### BUGS unresolved:
+- Iam not aware of any remaining bugs.